Swizec/react-d3js-es6-ebook/manuscript/animation.md

 Nothing renders yet.
 CodePen complains about missing code and unexpected tokens.

+The default state sets our ball's `y` coordinate to `5` and its vertical speed – `vy` – to `0`.
+Initial speed zero, initial position top.
+Perfect for a big drop.

 ### Step 2: The Ball

 We can approximate the `Ball` component with a circle.
 No need to get fancy, we're focusing on the animations part.